JeroenSchols/Analysis-of-jQuery-Evolution/README.md

 When the container is running you can execute bash commands as if it is a virtual machine.

+To receive pairwise comparisons execute compare.py in the /usr folder.

 # Suggestions

 This repository does not contain all files and steps needed to